 The morning I learned Leo was transgender, I had a worst-case scenario before I ever conversed with him about what it meant.
 I imagined how difficult his life would be.
 I read statistics about suicide rates and homelessness, and bullying.
 I cried, thinking that he might not live to see thirty.
 There was no evidence to support this, but it didn't matter.
 All the websites pointed to how hard it was to be transgender, so that's all I could see.

 My therapist calls this catastrophic thinking.
 It's when you ruminate about irrational, worst-case scenarios.

 It's the worst thing you can do in those first days and weeks when your child comes out as transgender.
 It is not helpful for you, and it's not helpful for your child.
 Your child needs your support.
 In order to best support them, you have to be calm and rational.

 Working yourself into a frenzy of "what if," "what about," and "why not" is not productive.
 In fact, it can be harmful.
 It raises your anxiety and leads to sleeplessness.
 You could ask your child questions they are not ready to answer.

-The best thing to do in those early days is to be at ease with not knowing.
+In those early days, the best thing to do is to be at ease with not knowing.

-It’s enough to know your child is transgender.
-There will be plenty of time for next steps and answers to questions.
-You’ll pick which books to read and discover the best websites to follow.
-Your child will share what being transgender means for them, which in turn will help you know what information to learn.
-You don’t have to know all the things because they won’t all apply to your child.
-You don’t have to have it all figured out just yet.
-In fact, you won’t have to have it all figured out ever.
+It's enough to know your child is transgender.
+There will be plenty of time to figure out the next steps and answers to questions.
+You'll pick which books to read and discover the best websites to follow.
+Your child will share what being transgender means for them, which will help you know what information to learn.
+You don't have to know all the things because they won't all apply to your child.
+You don't have to have it all figured out just yet.
+In fact, you won't have to have it all figured out ever.
 Just take it one day at a time.